AI Portrait Translation — Conditional Diffusion Model Built from Scratch

 CFG at Inference

-At inference time, predictions from the conditioned and unconditioned passes are interpolated.
-This interpolation controls how strongly the condition steers the output.
-A high guidance weight prioritizes attribute transfer.
-A low weight prioritizes image naturalness.
-The 20% training dropout keeps both modes well-calibrated.
+At inference, I blend the conditioned and unconditioned predictions to control how strongly the reference image steers the output — high weight means stronger attribute transfer, low weight means more natural-looking result.
+The 20% dropout during training keeps both modes reliable.

 Training Configuration

-Epochs (cDDPM): 54 CFG Dropout: 20% Scheduler: Linear Injection: FiLM Loss Function: Huber Eval Metric: KID Tasks: CelebA, Day2Night
+Epochs (cDDPM): 54 CFG Dropout: 20% Scheduler: Linear Injection: Concatenation Loss Function: Huber Tasks: CelebA, Day2Night

 Training Pipeline

-4. Forward pass through U-Net with FiLM injection at each ResNet block
+4. 4.
+Forward pass through U-Net with concatenated condition at input

 7. At inference: interpolate conditioned and unconditioned predictions via CFG